 The BA in Medicine is a three-year pre-clinical course, which is followed by a further three years of clinical training (BM BCh), for which most students remain in Oxford, although opportunities also exist for students to move to medical schools in London.
 The syllabus for the BA course is the same at every College.
 The University Medical Departments organise lectures and laboratory-based practicals; the College organises the small-group teaching (tutorials or classes), so your College tutors play a key role throughout your course.
 The College has an excellent reputation for providing strong academic teaching and support.

 Throughout the first five terms (for the BM Part I and Part II qualifying examinations), Keith Buckler gives regular tutorials in Physiology, and Paul Fairchild in Pathology.
 Both are research scientists, who spend part of their week leading research groups in their laboratories.
-Our College Lecturers provide additional tutorial support, including Anna Hoerder-Suabedissen and Pierre Vila in Neuroscience, Adrian Kendal in Anatomy and Embryology, Kevin Coward in reproductive medicine and John Stanley in Biochemistry.
+Our College Lecturers provide additional tutorial support, including Anna Hoerder-Suabedissen and Pierre Vila in Neuroscience, Adrian Kendal in Anatomy and Embryology, and John Stanley in Biochemistry.
 Practice exams are set in College at the start of most terms, to allow students to consolidate their learning and receive helpful feedback on their progress in preparation for their university examinations.

 In the last four terms of the course, leading to the award of BA, core teaching continues to be provided by College tutors, alongside specialist tutorials organised by University Departments in optional fields of study.
 A highlight of the course is the research project conducted in a laboratory during the course of the third year.
 Peter McCulloch, Reader in Surgery and Christopher Butler, Professor of Primary Health Care provide support and advice during the years of clinical training.